lenatech/hws16_swt_server/README.md

 ## The Dataset
 - [Foodista](https://datahub.io/dataset/foodista)
 	* because kasabi is shut down, only the last data dump is alive.
-Here is a [backup](https://archive.org/download/kasabi) from other site, I think we'll only use [food.gz](https://archive.org/download/kasabi/food.gz).
+Here is a [backup](https://archive.org/download/kasabi) from other site, we only used [food.gz](https://archive.org/download/kasabi/food.gz).

 ## Getting Started
 1. Download the latest [jena-fuseki-*-distribution](https://jena.apache.org/documentation/serving_data/)